 The department offers advanced lecture courses on a number of topics including:

-In any given year only a few of these courses will be offered.
+In any given year only some of these courses will be offered.
 See also the Stanford Bulletin.

 These courses are normally taken after the first year and may help students to find dissertation topics.

-The consulting is done by teams of students, in which inexperienced students are matched with the experienced.
+The consulting is executed by teams of students, in which inexperienced students are matched with those more experienced.
 The course is offered each quarter and may be taken repeatedly.
 Students are encouraged to participate in the formulation of the consulting problems and in any data analysis which may be involved.